Syslifters/sysreptor/docs/docs/htb-reporting-with-sysreptor.md

 # Hack The Box Reporting

-Our free cloud service to write your Hack The Box CPTS, CBBH, CDSA, CWEE, CAPE or CJCA reports.
+Our free cloud service to write your Hack The Box CPTS, CWES, CDSA, CWEE, CAPE or CJCA reports.

 💲 Free
 📝 Write in markdown
 ⚙️ Render your report to PDF
-🛡️ CPTS, CBBH, CDSA, CWEE, CAPE, CJCA
+🛡️ CPTS, CWES, CDSA, CWEE, CAPE, CJCA
 🚀 Fully customizable
 👌 No local software troubleshooting